Ingredients

 Notes

-Note 1 – Regular, 20% fat beef mince is required for this recipe (not lean beef, as it will produce dry and tough meatballs).
-You can omit the pork mince completely and substitute it with more beef mince.
+Note 1 – Regular, 20% fat minced (ground) beef is required for this recipe (not lean beef, as it will produce dry and tough meatballs).
+You can omit the minced pork completely and substitute it with more beef, if you prefer.

 Note 3 – Serve with fresh sourdough bread or garlic bread and a green salad.
 The sauce consistency is thin and perfect for dipping.

-MAKE AHEAD – Once the meatballs are formed, place them on a tray, freeze and then transfer them to a reusable sandwich bag once frozen (to stop them from sticking).
-They are best thawed completely overnight in the fridge before use.
-The frozen meatballs can also be added to the sauce as per the recipe.
-You will need to add 15 minutes to the recipe cooking time.
+Once the meatballs are formed, place them on a tray, freeze and then transfer them to a reusable sandwich bag once frozen (this process stops them from sticking).
+They are best thawed completely overnight in the fridge before use, but you can also add the frozen meatballs to the sauce as per the recipe.
+In that case, you will need to add 15 minutes to the recipe cooking time.

 - Prep Time: 10 mins